Tariq-Monowar/Profile-Link/README.md

 -Start the server-side and client-side concurrently: npm start

 ## Feedback
 We value your feedback and would love to hear from you!
 If you have any comments, suggestions, or issues regarding the Profile-Link application, please don't hesitate to reach out to us.
-You can contact us through any of the following channels:
+You can contact us through any of the following channels

 ##### Email: 2003monowar@gmail.com
 ##### LinkedIn: https://www.linkedin.com/in/tariq-monowar-hossain-3a7b941bb/